polowis/git-playground/public/docs/undoing.md

 ### 🔍 Check Again with `git status`

 Confirm it's no longer staged by checking the `status` You'll see that `alice.txt` is now listed under 'Changes not staged for commit.'
-That means your edit is still there — it’s just not queued up to be saved yet
+That means your edit is still there — it's just not queued up to be saved yet